NEARFoundation/request-network/README.md

 2. The frontend code lives in the `/src` folder. `/src/index.html` is a great place to start exploring.
 Note that it loads in `/src/index.js`, where you can learn how the frontend connects to the NEAR blockchain.
+3. The utility server that provides transaction log data from the NEAR blockchain lives in the /server folder.
+The utility server uses a public NEAR Indexer database  (see: [NEAR Indexer for Explorer]).
-3. Tests: there are different kinds of tests for the frontend and the smart contract.
+4. Tests: there are different kinds of tests for the frontend and the smart contract.
 See `contract/README` for info about how it's tested.
 The frontend code gets tested with [jest].
 You can run both of these at once with `yarn run test`.